LinconDash/MySQL/README.md

 - [Leetcode SQL-50](https://leetcode.com/studyplan/top-sql-50/)

 ## License
-This repository is licensed under the GNU Public License.
+This repository is licensed under the General Public License.
 You are free to use, modify, and distribute this resource, as long as you give appropriate credit to the contributors.

 ## Happy Learning! 🎉
 Feel free to explore, experiment, and make the most out of this free and structured MySQL learning resource.